 j) the need for regulatory certainty regarding the available spectrum for both satellite and earth station design and planning purposes; and

 k) that new or amended MSS allocations in the [frequency bands 2 010-2 025 MHz and 2 160-2 170 MHz in Regions 1 and 3, and 2 120-2 160 MHz in all Regions] may help address MSS spectrum demands.

+l) that mobile-satellite systems implementing various applications, including data applications, bring connectivity to communities in remote and underserved areas;

+that it may be possible to provide additional MSS capacity by amending some existing secondary MSS allocations to primary;

 noting

-a) that MSS characteristics can be found in ITU-R Recommendations and Reports, such as Recommendation ITU-R M.1184, but characteristics of new systems are evolving; and
+that MSS characteristics can be found in ITU-R Recommendations and Reports, such as Recommendation ITU-R M.1184, but characteristics of new systems are evolving; and

-b) that Report ITU-R M.2514-0 “Vision, requirements and evaluation guidelines for satellite radio interface(s) of IMT-2020” has been adopted.recognizing
+that Report ITU-R M.2514-0 “Vision, requirements and evaluation guidelines for satellite radio interface(s) of IMT-2020” has been adopted.recognizing

-a) that mobile-satellite systems implementing various applications, including data applications, to the communities in remote and underserved areas;

-that some existing secondary MSS allocations may need to be amended to primary to provide further MSS capacity;
+a)

-[that the provision of MSS to an individual administration requires an authorization, pursuant to Article 18, from that administration] or [c) that there is a need to conduct studies and develop regulatory framework under which a responsible administration shall obtain explicit agreement from an administration to include its national territory in the service area of a MSS satellite network/system.]
+that the provision of MSS to an individual administration requires an authorization, pursuant to Article 18, from that administration] or [c) that there is a need to conduct studies and develop regulatory framework under which a responsible administration shall obtain explicit agreement from an administration to include its national territory in the service area of a MSS satellite network/system.]

 [c) that the frequency band 2 010-2 025 MHz is allocated to MSS on a primary basis for Earth-to-space operations in Region 2;